Totto-Chan: The Little Girl at the Window

-The Japanese name of the book is an expression used to describe people who have failed.
+The Japanese name of the book is an expression used to describe people whom society considers to be failures.

 Background

 After hearing about how children were refusing to attend school, Tetsuko decided to write about her experience attending Tomoe Gakuen.
 Totto-chan was originally published in Japan as a series of articles in Kodansha's Young Woman magazine appearing from February 1979 through December 1980.
 The articles were then collected into a book, which made Japanese publishing history by selling more than 5 million before the end of 1982, which made the book break all previous publishing records and become the bestselling book in Japanese history.

 An English edition, translated by Dorothy Britton, was published in America in 1984.
 The book has been translated into a number of languages, including, Arabic, Burmese, Chinese, Dutch, French, Italian, German, Korean, Malay, Nepali, Tagalog, Vietnamese, Indonesian, Thai, Russian, Uyghur, Sinhala, and Lao, and 11 Indian languages including Hindi, Marathi, Gujarati, Telugu, Assamese, Kannada, Tamil, Malayalam, Bengali, and Oriya.

 A bilingual collection of stories from the book, entitled Best of Totto-chan: Totto Chan: The Little Girl at the Window, was published in 1996.